 An independent test lab at the University of Cincinnati (USA) has done extensive wear testing of Thordon and other bearing materials.
-All the bearing materials were compared in tests on a specially designed machine using a circulating abrasive slurry - see Note, Figure 3.
 The comparative results are illustrated in Figure 3.
+All the bearing materials were compared in tests on a specially designed machine using a circulating abrasive slurry - See Note, Figure 3.